 How Much Chocolate Is Too Much?

-The amount of chocolate consumed that may be too much varies widely on the type of chocolate, the size of dog or cat, and how much they have consumed.
+The amount of chocolate your cat can tolerate varies based on several factors.
+It depends on the type of chocolate, the size of the cat, and how much it has consumed.
 There are some guidelines and calculators to see how much is too much for each situation.
 The toxicity levels are the same for cats and dogs.

-The toxic dose of theobromine and caffeine for pets is 100 to 200 milligrams per kilogram of the animal, or for every 2.2 pounds that the animal weighs.
-However, some reports by the ASPCA have noted problems at doses much lower than this like 20 milligrams.
+A toxic dose of theobromine and caffeine for pets is 100 to 200 milligrams for every 2.2 pounds (1 kilogram) that the animal weighs.
+However, some reports by the American Society for the Prevention of Cruelty to Animals have noted health problems at much lower doses, such as 20 milligrams.

-So how does that translate to your dog?
-If you use the measure of 20 milligrams, which would be when symptoms may start appearing in your dog, then that means a 50-pound dog would need to consume about 9 ounces of milk chocolate to consume about 20 milligrams of theobromine.
-Some dogs will not appear affected, but some may.
-This is a much more conservative toxic level calculation than the standard of 100 to 200 milligrams, but better to be safe than sorry.
+So how does that translate to your cat?
+If you use the measure of 20 milligrams, which would be when symptoms may start appearing in your cat, then that means a 25-pound cat would need to consume about 4.5 ounces of milk chocolate to consume about 20 milligrams of theobromine.
+Some cats will not appear affected, but some may.
+This is a much more conservative toxic level calculation than the standard of 100 to 200 milligrams, but it is better to be safe than sorry.

-Perhaps the easiest rule of thumb would be to think that one ounce of milk chocolate per pound of body weight is a potentially lethal dose in dogs and cats.
+Perhaps the easiest rule of thumb would be to think that 1 ounce of milk chocolate per pound of body weight is a potentially lethal dose in cats.

 Types of Chocolate and Levels of Theobromine